International-Data-Spaces-Association/IDS-Messaging-Services/README.md

 # IDS-Messaging-Services

-Each participant in an IDS-Data-Ecosystem must be able to communicate with other participants in the Data-Ecosystem.
-Even though different participants may have different implementations of IDS-Connectors, they all have in common that IDS-Messages need to be sent and received.
-This commonality is addressed by the IDS-Messaging-Services, which provide a lightweight available implementation of IDS-Message-Handling.
+All participants of IDS-based data ecosystems must be able to communicate with each other.
+Even though different participants may have different implementations of IDS-Connectors, they all need to send and receive IDS-Messages.
+This commonality is addressed by the IDS-Messaging-Services, which provide a lightweight implementation for IDS-Message-Handling.
 The IDS-Messaging-Services offer open-source functionality for sending IDS-Messages as well as interfaces for processing received IDS-Messages.
-The architecture relies on a modern modular architecture-approach so that the functionalities needed for communication in a Data-Ecosystem can be easily selected specific to the infrastructure components present in the Data-Ecosystem.
+The architecture relies on a modern modular architecture-approach so that the functionalities needed for communication in a data ecosystems can be easily selected specific to the infrastructure components present in the data ecosystems.
 In addition, advanced functionalities are implemented, such as checking the validity of the Dynamic-Attribute-Token of incoming messages.

 ## Overview: Versioning

 Due to the importance of the Infomodel-Java-Artifacts used in the IDS-Messaging-Services, the IDS-Messaging-Services follow an extended semantic versioning syntax for version numbering.
 The version number of the IDS-Messaging-Services artifacts is composed of 4 digits.
 The first digit of the version number is reserved for specifying the major version of the Infomodel-Java-Artifacts used.
-The digits 2 to 4 of the version number correspond to the actual versioning of the IDS-Messaging-Service artifact and are based on the widely known best-practice versioning according to Semantic-Versioning.
+The digits 2 to 4 of the version number correspond to the actual versioning of the IDS-Messaging-Service artifact and follows the SemanticVersioning system.

-For example, the scheme is explained by the following version number:
+The scheme is explained using the following example:

 **4.1.0.0** = Infomodel-Java-Artifacts Major Version 4 + IDS-Messaging-Services Semantic-Versioning 1.0.0

 ## Overview: IDS-Infomodel-Artifacts

-Following is a list of all the major IDS-Infomodel-Artifacts and their versions that are used as dependencies.
+The following IDS-Infomodel-Artifacts are used as dependencies.

 | Group | Artifact | Version |
 | ------ | ------ | ------ |